-- 1) Seed Cleaning: It can be done by the following methods : - Screen cleaning by using sieves of different pore sizes, - Air separation/winnowing or by aspirators, - De-winging reduces storage volume, make upgrading possible, sowing easier and removes pathogen, - Empty seeds can be removed by liquid floatation, and - Seed drier, seed grader, seed separator, seed blower, seed scarifier, sieves, etc. Are some of the useful equipments of seed processing. - 2) Seed Upgrading: It reduces the chances of disease, quantity of the seed to be procured as well as its costs.
-It is done as follows : - Remove weak and damaged seeds, - Remove empty, immature, and discoloured seeds.
+Seed Cleaning It can be done by the following methods :

+- screen cleaning by using sieves of different pore sizes, - air separation/winnowing or by aspirators, - de-winging reduces storage volume, make upgrading possible, sowing easier and removes pathogen, - empty seeds can be removed by liquid floatation, and - seed drier, seed grader, seed separator, seed blower, seed scarifier, sieves, etc. are some of the useful equipments of seed processing.

+Seed Upgrading It reduces the chances of disease, quantity of the seed to be procured as well as its costs.
+It is done as follows :

+- remove weak and damaged seeds, - remove empty, immature, and discoloured seeds.

-- 3) Post-harvest Care: The time between collection and extraction of seed is very important to maintain high germination and vigour.
-Some of the important points to be remembered during seed collection and storage are as follows : - The freshly collected seed should not be exposed to sun except cones of conifers, Alnus, Betula, Casurina, capsules of Eucalyptus and Toona, etc. The sun's heat may kill the seeds, - The safest drying method for delicate species like Dipterocarps, Deodar, Fir, Neem, Oak, Vitex, etc. Is to spread a thin layer of fruits in well ventilated rooms and stirring at regular intervals, - Seeds should not be left in wet areas otherwise it will rot and die, - The soft and fleshy seeds such as ash, Bonsum, Gamari, Leteku, Neem, etc. Should not be kept in heap or large sacks/bags immediately after harvest.
+Post-harvest Care The time between collection and extraction of seed is very important to maintain high germination and vigour.
+Some of the important points to be remembered during seed collection and storage are as follows :

+the freshly collected seed should not be exposed to sun except cones of conifers, Alnus, Betula, Casurina, capsules of Eucalyptus and Toona, etc. The sun's heat may kill the seeds,

+- the safest drying method for delicate species like Dipterocarps, Deodar, Fir, Neem, Oak, Vitex, etc. is to spread a thin layer of fruits in well ventilated rooms and stirring at regular intervals, - seeds should not be left in wet areas otherwise it will rot and die, - the soft and fleshy seeds such as ash, bonsum, gamari, leteku, neem, etc. should not be kept in heap or large sacks/bags immediately after harvest.
 They can be kept in small-untied perforated sacks or open basket after cleaning of pulp and drying of seeds.
-The large and closed sack generates much heat as well as thermophilic fungi that can kill the seeds. - Seeds should be completely dried and labeled before putting them for storage under species-specific conditions, - Fruit storage is advantageous in some species for after-ripening, - Recalcitrant seeds deteriorate if their moisture content is reduced too much or too rapidly.
-Seeds can be categorized into following three groups on the basis of their harvesting and collection behavior:
+The large and closed sack generate much heat as well as thermophilic fungi that can kill the seeds. - seeds should be completely dried and labelled before putting them for storage under speciesspecific conditions, - fruit storage is advantageous in some species for after-ripening, - Recalcitrant seeds deteriorate if their moisture content is reduced too much or too rapidly.
+Seeds can be categorised into following three groups on the basis of their harvesting and collection behaviour:

-2.8 Seed Storage and Testing
+2.8: Seed Storage and Testing

 Seed storage is the preservation of viable seed until their sowing/requirement.
 It is essential to offset the uncertainty of seed production/availability during bad seed years.
 It delays deterioration, maintains viability and protects seed from rodent and insect damage.
-The longevity of seeds is a species-specific characteristic.
+The longevity of seeds is a speciesspecific characteristic.
 The seed of most of the species can be stored at low temperature and low moisture content in sealed containers.
 It is important to dry the seed uniformly to prevent fluctuation in moisture content during storage.
 The moisture content of most of the seeds for storage ranges between 10 to 12 per cent.
 The respiration continues at low temperature, which is necessary to keep the embryo alive.
 Polythene bags make good containers because they are impermeable to water but less so to oxygen and carbon dioxide.
 However, many species of moist tropical forests are so thoroughly adapted for germination that their seeds are almost impossible to store or even to transport.
-On the basis of storage behavior seeds can be divided into following broad categories :
+On the basis of storage behaviour seeds can be divided into following broad categories :

-2.8.1 Orthodox Seeds
+2.8.1.
+Orthodox Seeds

-Seeds, which can withstand drying down to low moisture content of around 5% to 10% and successfully stored at low or sub freezing temperature for long periods are known as orthodox seeds.
+Seeds, which can withstand drying down to low moisture content of around 5% to 10% and successfully stored at low or sub freezing temperature for long periods.
 For example, Acacia, Anthocephalus, Betula, Duabanga, Eucalyptus, Fraxinus, Pinus, and Picea etc.

-2.8.2 Sub-Orthodox Seeds
+2.8.2.
+Sub-Orthodox Seeds